 - Median Household Income – This is a measure of the ‘typical’ household.
 The middle point at which half earn less and half make more.
 For instance, if you were to line up 100 people by income, #50 would be the median.
 It’s a more accurate measure of income in a geographic area as it’s not affected by a small number of extremely high or low outliers.

-- Mean Household Income – This is the household income that all households would have if the total income of all households distributed evenly.
+- Mean Household Income – This is the household income that all households would have if all households’ total income were distributed evenly.
 It works by dividing the total household income of the target group by the number of households.

 10. Gramercy Park 10.
 Gramercy Park